nealey/homepage/papers/joke-haiku.md

+---
-Title: A Call for the Complete Elimination of Joke Haiku Production on the Internet
+title: A Call for the Complete Elimination of Joke Haiku Production on the Internet
+---

 <p style="font-style: italic;">
   This was written by Paul H. Henry.
 His web site is no longer on-line.